polarfire-soc/polarfire-soc-buildroot-sdk/doc/LC-MPFS-DEV-KIT_user_guide.md

 ![DIP Switch Setting](images/DIP_Switch.PNG)

-3. To prepare the SD-card programmed with the bootloader and Linux images, see Building and Loading the Linux Image.
+3. To prepare the SD-card programmed with the bootloader and Linux images, see the Linux build instructions in the [top level README](../README.md).

 4. Insert the SD card into the SD card slot J10.
 5. Connect the micro USB cable from J7 to the Host PC.
 The USB connector has two serial interfaces: the higher index serial port is used for the Linux serial console and the lower index serial port is used for JTAG debug.

 ![USB Connector](images/USB_Connector.PNG)

 6. Update the PolarFire FPGA with the FPGA bitstream provided in Software Versions.
-See Programming the FPGA Using FlashPro for steps to program the FPGA.
+See [Programming the FPGA Using FlashPro](#programming-the-fpga-using-flashpro) for steps to program the FPGA.
 7. The LC-MPFS-DEV-KIT is now configured as seen in Libero Block Diagram.
 8. Ensure the push-button is switched on, connect the power supply to the board, and slide the power switch SW3 as shown in the following figure.